kristofk/iOS-Side-Projects/README.md

 ## Frameworks
 The project includes 2 frameworks both of witch were imported via CocoaPods.
-1. SwiftyCam: This is the core of the project.
+1. **SwiftyCam**: This is the core of the project.
 SwiftyCam is responsible for the camera feed. | Link to SwiftyCam: https://github.com/Awalz/SwiftyCam
-2. Google-Mobile-Ads-SDK: This framework is responsible for the ads.
+2. **Google-Mobile-Ads-SDK**: This framework is responsible for the ads.
 The project uses only 1 ad, a banner on the top that is always the frontmost view.

 ---